 It is almost fitting of like, yeah, this does show.

-Yeah, I think maybe some cold comfort is that you can really look at this as him being basically a coward and not being willing to engage with this process for what you can only assume is probably a keen awareness that he was not going to win this game.
+Yeah, I think maybe some cold comfort is that you can really look at this as him being basically a coward and not being willing to engage with this process for what you can only assume is probably a keen awareness that he was not going to win this.

-You know, I think that masculinity and bravado is such an important thing to him and just sort of being able to look at this and be like, well, you couldn't even stand up and face responsibility and prove yourself right if you were right.
+And just sort of being able to look at this and be like, well, you couldn't even stand up and face responsibility and prove yourself right if you if you were right.

-And so what I managed to do is ring the end of fucking democracy out of it for an extra few years.
+And so what he's managed to do is wring the end of fucking democracy out of it for an extra few years.

 That is, it's very interesting that they have strung him along on this idea that he doesn't have to play fair.